 Aluminium EN AW-5083

-Some use-cases for AW-5083 include marine constructions, automotive and railcar parts, truck body parts and pressure vessels.
-Common temper type is H111 – work-hardened by shaping process but less than H11 temper.
+Some use cases for AW-5083 include marine constructions, automotive and railcar parts, truck body parts and pressure vessels.
+The common temper type is H111 – work-hardened by shaping process but less than H11 temper.

 Aluminium 5083 mechanical properties in H111 condition: